DataDog/integrations-core/pgbouncer/README.md

 ### Configuration

-Edit the `pgbouncer.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory.
+Edit the `pgbouncer.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory.
 See the [sample pgbouncer.d/conf.yaml][2] for all available configuration options:

 ```
 init_config: